Actindo-AG/Documentation/PIM/Troubleshooting/03_MissingStockValue.md

 4. In the *Basic data* sub-tab, check if the option **Yes** is selected for the *Warehouse logistics active for this product* drop-down list.
 If not, select this option.

 5. Click the [SAVE] button in the upper right corner to save any changes.
   The changes have been applied.
-The *Edit Attribute* view is closed.
+The *Edit attribute* view is closed.

 6. Press **F5** to initialize the *Core1 Platform*.

 7. Click again the product to which the stock was not displayed in the product list.
-  The *Edit Product* view is displayed.
+  The *Edit product* view is displayed.

   ![UCS Warehouse](../../Assets/Screenshots/PIM/Products/List/UCSWarehouse/UCSWarehouseEdit.png "[UCS Warehouse]")